whonore/Coqtail/README.md

 hi def link CoqtailDiffRemovedBg DiffDelete
 ```

-To override these settings simply set your own colors for these highlighting
-groups before `syntax/coq.vim` is sourced (e.g., in your `.vimrc`).
+See the [above instructions](#syntax-highlighting-and-indentation) on how to
+override these defaults.

+### More Options

-See `:help coqtail-configuration` for more configuration variables.
+See `:help coqtail-configuration` for a description of all the configuration options.

 ## Vim Plugin Interoperability